 (first posted 11/1/2012) The 1930s were the greatest decade of automotive innovation and change.
 At its beginning, cars looked like tea tins with wheels sticking out; by its end, some looked ready for the 21st Century.
 Although more conservative America didn’t exactly embrace radical, rear-engined streamliners like the Tatra, there was a seemingly infectious spirit of exploration and innovation in the air on both sides of the Atlantic.

-Followed in 1938 came this radical streamliner, powered by a rear-mounted Ford V8.
+That was followed in 1938 by this radical streamliner, powered by a rear-mounted Ford V8.
 Eventually, Dubonnet lost most of his fortune on early flirtations with solar power; nothing ventured…

 The steering kick-back and other annoyances of rough-and-tumble solid-axle front suspensions were a formidable issue prior to the wide-spread adoption of independent front suspension.
-There was an industry-wide (Ford excepted) move to ifs in about 1934.
+There was an industry-wide (Ford excepted) move to IFS in about 1934.
 Cadillac engineer Maurice Olley developed a SALA (short arm-long arm) system that would become nearly ubiquitous.
 However, in 1934 Chevrolet and Pontiac did not have the equipment to make enough of the big coils springs required, so the two divisions looked to France and bought Dubonnet’s system, where it was already employed on some race cars and high-end machinery.
 It was actually more expensive on a per-unit basis, but it could be made on the machinery that they had.
 That was the reason they adopted it.